Bhagavad Gīta Bhāshya and Tātparya

 B.G 2.12

 Never was there a time when I did not exist, nor you, nor these kings.
-Surely, nor will there be a time in the future when we all will cease to exist.
+Surely, nor will there be a time in the future when we will all cease to exist.

 Gīta Bhāshya 2.12